 Rod and Mary Lou Weaver Houser are both former educators with a total of 64 years in the classroom—Lampeter-Strasburg High School science (Rod), Conestoga Valley High School English and Lancaster Mennonite High School visual arts (Mary Lou).

-Mary Lou is a certified spiritual guide/director, native plant gardener, artist , and lay-historian.
+Mary Lou is a retired spiritual guide/director, native plant gardener, artist , and lay-historian.
 She has been active in leadership and education at Community Mennonite where she co-directs the Parrot Gallery.

 Prior to moving to Lancaster City, they lived 46 years on Rod’s maternal ancestral homestead, Herrbrook Farm, in New Danville.
 For 23 of those years, Rod and Mary Lou tended Herrbrook Retreat—a small facility for individual and group spiritual renewal.

 At Herrbrook, they also shared life in intentional community with over 100 others from the early 70’s until their move in 2011.

 See Mary Lou’s contribution, “Another Lancaster County Mennonite Woman” on Shirley Hershey Showalter’s blog.